rknell/ai-accounting/docs/ARCHITECTURE.md

 - **Allowed**: typical developer tooling (`git`, `dart`, `ls`, etc.).
 - **Blocked**: destructive commands (`rm -rf /`, `dd if=/dev/...`, privilege-escalation helpers) and any command outside the configured working-tree.
 - **Resource guards**: every invocation has a timeout and output-size clamp; processes are cleaned up on failure.

+## Performance & Resilience Notes
+- **Supplier cache**: the accountant server caches `supplier_list.json` for five minutes (or until the file timestamp changes).
+This avoids re-reading JSON for every categorisation request while still picking up edits promptly.
+- **Timeout budgets**: `tools/list` requests default to 3 s, but heavyweight servers such as `accountant` request a 15 s window during discovery.
+Individual `tools/call` invocations should continue to pass explicit `timeout` values when they need stricter bounds.
+- **Web research**: tests disable web research when they assert latency-sensitive behaviour.
+Production categorisation keeps the default settings, but agents can pass `enableWebResearch: false` when they need deterministic responses.
+- **IO redirection**: entry points honour the `AI_ACCOUNTING_*` overrides noted above so you can run smoke tests (or CI) against temporary directories without touching the real books.

 ## Testing & Verification
 - Static analysis: `dart analyze`